 There are two types of liver cancer, hepatocellular carcinoma, which is defined as cancer of the liver, and metastatic liver cancer, which is cancer that starts in another organ (such as the breast or colon) and spreads to the liver.
 Cancer that has spread to the liver is more common than hepatocellular carcinoma.

 In most cases, the cause of liver cancer is due to scarring of the liver, known as cirrhosis.
 Cirrhosis may be caused by alcohol abuse, too much iron in the body, certain autoimmune diseases of the liver—including those that cause long-term inflammation of the liver, and hepatitis B or C virus infection.
-People with hepatitis B or C are at risk for liver cancer, even if they do not have cirrhosis.
+People with hepatitis B or C are at risk for liver tumors, even if they do not have cirrhosis.

 Diagnosing Liver Cancer

 Tests used to help diagnose liver cancer may include physical examinations, abdominal CT scans, liver biopsy, liver function tests, a liver scan, and serum alpha-fetoprotein tests.
-If some patients are considered to be at a high-risk for liver cancer, they may receive periodic blood tests and ultrasounds to see if tumors are developing.
+If some patients are considered to be at a high risk or have suspicious liver cancer symptoms, they may receive periodic blood tests and ultrasounds to see if liver tumors are developing.
 Early screenings for liver cancer are normally performed on individuals with pre-existing liver disease, such as Hepatitis B or C. Typically, this screening is conducted by a gastroenterologist or a liver cancer doctor.

 Treating Liver Cancer in Brooklyn, NY

 Treatment is often dictated by the stage and location of the disease.
 In the case of liver cancer, surgery is the only curative treatment.
 Surgery consists of removing the cancerous tumor and nearby tissue, as well as possibly the nearby lymph nodes.
-Chemotherapy or radiotherapy may be given preoperatively to both lessen the size of a tumor and to increase the chance of a cure.
+Chemotherapy or radiotherapy may be given preoperatively to both lessen the size of a tumor and to increase the chance of a cure or more favorable liver cancer prognosis.

-Surgical treatments include minimally invasive procedures such as transcatheter treatment, microwave and radiofrequency ablation.
+Surgical liver cancer treatments in Brooklyn include minimally invasive procedures such as transcatheter treatment, microwave, and radiofrequency ablation.
 If the patient cannot tolerate surgery, chemotherapy and radiation may be given, alone or in combination to prolong survival, and can be given as a palliative measure (to help reduce symptoms).